gddes/TeleportToHomes/README.md

 ### ------------BreakDown------------

- TODO:
-  - -- Done -- Make the first package without MCM.
-  - Code the MCM menu. < Current Goal
-  - Make the second package with MCM.
-  - Make the third package with all houses included without MCM.
-  - Add the CC houses to the MCM list.
-  - Make the fourth package with all houses included with MCM.

  Here is a list of what is currently done and what will be done in the future.

 Currently Done: